xlight05/katacoda-scenarios/cellery/pet-store/runcell.md

 `Username - alice`
 `Password - alice123`

-After you have logged in, you can add any items to the cart and checkout.
+After you have logged in, you can add any pet accessories to the cart and checkout.